 Bone marrow is the soft inner part of certain bones.
 It is made up of blood-forming cells, fat cells, and supporting tissues.
 A small fraction of the blood-forming cells are blood stem cells.

 Inside the bone marrow, blood stem cells develop into new blood cells.
 During this process, the cells become either lymphocytes (a kind of white blood cell) or other blood-forming cells, which are types of myeloid cells.
-Myeloid cells can develop into red blood cells, white blood cells (other than lymphocytes), or platelets.
-These myeloid cells are the ones that are abnormal in AML.
+Myeloid cells can develop into red blood cells, white blood cells (other than lymphocytes), or into the cells that make platelets.
+Some of these myeloid cells are the ones that are abnormal in AML.

 Types of blood cells